kaby76/AntlrVSIX/README.md

 # Installation

-You can install the extension in one of two ways:
+You can install the extension in one of three ways:

 * [Download the .vsix](https://marketplace.visualstudio.com/items?itemName=KenDomino.AntlrVSIX)
 from a web browser, then executing the .vsix file from a Windows Explorer.
 * Download and install the extension within Visual Studio 2019 via "Extensions | Manage Extensions", search for Antlrvsix, and "install".
+* Build a copy of the .vsix from the sources and install.
+NB: I sometimes check in non-compilable code into the repository.
+This is because I am making huge changes the the code.
+Grab the source for a released version to be safe.

 # Documentation